How to Transfer Your Post Office Account to Another Branch

 To avoid delays or confusion, remember these important tips:

-Can You Transfer Online Through India Post Website?
+Can You Transfer Online Through the India Post Website?

 As of now, the India Post does not offer a fully online transfer option for savings accounts or RD/TD accounts.
 The transfer must be initiated manually at the branch through physical paperwork.
 However, you can: